DauletBai/tengri-lang/docs/philosophy/README.md

-# The Tengri Performance Thesis
+# The tenge Performance Thesis

-This document serves as a technical bridge between the linguistic philosophy outlined in the book ["Tartarus & I"](./Tartarus_&_I.html) and the engineering goals of the Tengri Language Project.
+This document serves as a technical bridge between the linguistic philosophy outlined in the book ["Tartarus & I"](./Tartarus_&_I.html) and the engineering goals of the tenge Language Project.
 It explains the core hypothesis for a technical audience, free from historical or philosophical context.

 ## 1. The Problem: Inherent Inefficiencies in Modern Computing